-The market value of equity securities is based primarily upon the market's perception of our growth potential and our current and potential future earnings and cash dividends.
-Consequently, our equity securities, including our common stock, may trade at prices that are higher or lower than our net asset value per share of common stock.
+The market value of our common stock is based primarily upon the market's perception of our growth potential and our current and potential future earnings and cash dividends.
+Consequently, our common stock may trade at prices that are higher or lower than our net asset value per share of common stock.
 If our future earnings or cash dividends are less than expected, it is likely that the market price of our common stock will diminish.